 - Payment of late fees, fines or penalties cause by customer error or that predate the customer's approval of a training program.
-In exceptional cases, DESC may approve these expenses if the customer demonstrates good cause and DESC has flexible funds that are allowed to be used for these costs; - Cost of an associate's or bachelor's degree unless: - The program of study is approved by DESC; and - The customer has no more than two (2) semesters left to complete the training program; and - The customer is making satisfactory progress as determined by the institution; and - The customer can provide a transcript and signed plan of study from the institution documenting the customer will complete the degree requirements; and- - The customer does not owe on any previous balances for tuition, fees, fines or penalties; and - The customer will complete the degree requirements within two semesters
+In exceptional cases, DESC may approve these expenses if the customer demonstrates good cause and DESC has flexible funds that are allowed to be used for these costs; - Cost of an associate's or bachelor's degree unless: - The program of study is approved by DESC; and - The customer has no more than two (2) semesters left to complete the training program; and - The customer can provide a transcript and signed plan of study from the institution documenting the customer will complete the degree requirements; and - The customer does not owe on any previous balances for tuition, fees, fines or penalties.

-Training funds including ITAs are limited to six-thousand dollars (\$6,000.00) per 12-month period.
-This limit may be exceeded if the participant is co-enrolled into another program where additional grant funds can be leveraged or if the participant is enrolled into PATH.
+Training funds including ITAs are limited to \$6,000 per year.
+This limit may be exceeded if the participant is co-enrolled into another program where grant funds can be leveraged or if the participant is enrolled into PATH.
 DESC will determine if the limit can be exceeded in negotiating price per person with training providers.
+This annual maximum includes the following types of training: